TSA Hiring Process: Complete 2025 Guide to Get Hired

 Give yourself plenty of time to complete this form, and be ready to collect details you do not have on hand.

-#4 TSA Airport Assessment and Evaluations
+Step 4: Airport Assessment & Evaluations

 If you pass the TSA CBT test, as well as the credit and security check, you will be contacted to schedule the TSA Airport Assessment.
 In this stage you'll have to go through: